PEF Survey of Palestine

-The PEF Survey of Palestine was a series of surveys carried out by the Palestine Exploration Fund (PEF) between 1872 and 1877 for the Survey of Western Palestine and in 1880 for the Survey of Eastern Palestine.
+The PEF Survey of Palestine was a series of surveys carried out by the Palestine Exploration Fund (PEF) between 1872 and 1877 for the completed Survey of Western Palestine (SWP) and in 1880 for the soon abandoned Survey of Eastern Palestine.
 The survey was carried out after the success of the Ordnance Survey of Jerusalem by the newly-founded PEF, with support from the War Office.
 Twenty-six sheets were produced for "Western Palestine" and one sheet for "Eastern Palestine".
 It was the first fully scientific mapping of Palestine.

 Besides being a geographic survey the group collected thousands of place names with the objective of identifying Biblical, Talmudic, early Christian and Crusading locations.
 The survey resulted in the publication of a map of Palestine consisting of 26 sheets, at a scale of 1:63,360, the most detailed and accurate map of Palestine published in the 19th century.
 The PEF survey represented the peak of the cartographic work in Palestine in the nineteenth century.

 Although the holiness of Palestine was a significant motivator for many members of the PEF, the allocation of British Army Royal Engineers to carry out the survey was a result of British strategic interests, particularly the proximity of the Suez Canal.

-Nur Masalha posited that the popularity of the publications led to a growth in Zionism amongst Jews.
+Palestinian writer Nur Masalha posited that the popularity of the publications led to a growth in Zionism amongst Jews.

 It was the most influential and reliable map of Palestine until the British Mandate's Survey of Palestine, which began half a century later.